chrisnoonan98675/site/README.md

 ## Workflow

-Editors can commit directly on master of the online docs repository.
-Content can be reviewed and approved on the `devdoc` site which refreshes automatically.
-On demand, content can be pushed out to the production site (e.g. via Jenkins).
+* Editors can commit directly on master of the online docs repository.
+* Content can be reviewed and approved on the `jekyll.xebialabs.com` site which refreshes automatically (via [Documentation/Jekyll docs](https://dexter.xebialabs.com/jenkinsng/job/Documentation/job/Jekyll%20docs/) job).
+* On demand, content can be pushed out to the production site (e.g. via Jenkins) _not implemented yet_.

 ## Known issues